-- The strategy of remaining a SAT or evolving into a MAT - The future of increasing energy costs and the overall effect on the school budgets - · Increasing SEN students in total numbers and how to manage the relevant support required d.
+- The strategy of remaining a SAT or evolving into a MAT. - The future of increasing energy costs and the overall effect on the school budgets. - The effect of continual industrial action that affected the 2022/23 academic year. - Increasing SEN students in total numbers and how to manage the relevant support required.

+d.
 Risk management

-The Governors have a duty to identify and review the risks to which the academy trust is exposed and to ensure appropriate controls are in place to provide reasonable assurance against fraud and error.
+The Governors have a duty to identify and review the risks to which the Academy Trust is exposed to and to ensure appropriate controls are in place to provide reasonable assurance against fraud and error.
 The Academy follows an appropriate risk management process which identifies the types of risk the Academy faces.
 A risk register has been produced by the Governing Body and is reviewed and updated regularly.